Snorkel (swimming): Independent snorkel construction

 A disadvantage of mouthpieces with lugs is the presence of the teeth when breathing.
 The tighter the teeth grip the mouthpiece lugs, the smaller the air gap between the teeth and the harder it will be to breathe.
+The lugs are meant to hold the teeth apart allowing the passage of air through the gap.

-Snorkel design is only limited by the imagination.
-Among recent innovations is the "collapsible snorkel", which can be folded up in a pocket for emergencies.
-One for competitive swimmers is a lightweight lap snorkel with twin tubes; another is a "restrictor cap" placed inside a snorkel barrel "restricting breathing by 40% to increase cardiovascular strength and build lung capacity".
+Among recent innovations is the "collapsible snorkel", which can be folded up in a pocket for emergencies for scuba divers who may not need a snorkel on every dive.
+One for competitive swimmers is a lightweight training snorkel with twin inlet tubes, which exhausts through a valve underwater, similar to the exhaust valve of a diving demand valve, so the dead space is restricted to the mouthpiece volume; another is a "restrictor cap" placed inside a snorkel barrel "restricting breathing by 40% to increase cardiovascular strength and build lung capacity".
 Some additional snorkel features such as shut-off and drain valves fell out of favour decades ago, only to return in the contemporary era as more reliable devices for incorporation into "dry" and "semi-dry" snorkels.

-Diving mask

-Snorkelers normally wear the same kind of mask as those worn by scuba divers and freedivers when using a separate snorkel.
-By creating an airspace in front of the cornea, the mask enables the snorkeler to see clearly underwater.
-Scuba- and freediving masks consist of flat lenses also known as a faceplate, a soft rubber skirt, which encloses the nose and seals against the face, and a head strap to hold the mask in place.
-There are different styles and shapes, which range from oval shaped models to lower internal volume masks and may be made from different materials; common choices are silicone and rubber.
-A snorkeler who remains at the surface can use swimmer's goggles which do not enclose the nose, as there is no need to equalise the internal pressure.